JOIN GARDEN IN 5 LIVE, A 1-DAY VIRTUAL EVENT WITH NICOLE & FRIENDS → REGISTER FOR FREE HERE

 Soil Blocking Mix

-To make my soil blocks, I used this coco coir brick from Burpee.
-You can make your own seed starting mix or buy a pre-made mix like I did for your soil blocks.
+To make my soil blocks, I used these coco coir bricks from the Gardenary Shop.
+You can make your own seed starting mix or buy a pre-made mix for your soil blocks.
 The important thing is to use a seed starting mix that's light and fluffy, not regular potting soil.

-Most of the mixes you'll find use peat moss or coco coir as their main ingredient to bind everything together and hold moisture.
-I try to avoid peat moss because we're depleting this natural resource too quickly, but coco coir has its issues too.
+Just FYI: Most of the mixes you'll find use peat moss or coco coir as their main ingredient to bind everything together and hold moisture.
+I try to avoid peat moss because we're depleting this natural resource too quickly.

 Soil Blocking Trays